is now available! Read about the new features and fixes from September.

 "editor.fontLigatures": true

-Tip: You will need to have a font installed that supports font ligatures.
+Tip: You need to have a font installed that supports font ligatures.
 FiraCode is a popular font on the VS Code team.

 font ligatures